eliorc/denzel/docs/source/index.rst

 .. warning::

-    Denzel only works only on Linux environment at the moment.
+    Denzel only works on Linux environment at the moment.
 Windows support will be added - keep yourself updated by checking the :ref:`development state <development_state>` for new features and support.

 .. _`Denzel`: https://github.com/eliorc/denzel